 If we like your application, we will invite you to an interview in Cologne with DLR and ESA experts in November.
 The relevant ESA department will also be involved in deciding whether or not you´re accepted to the GTP.
 The successful candidates will be announced in December and will receive their contract at a kick-off event.
 Usually, on-the-job training at ESA will start in February of the following year.

 The contract can only be signed if you provide the following: Master certificate, medical certificate, health, accident and liability insurance policies.

-Throughout the two-year trainee programme, you will receive a monthly bursary ranging between 2390 to 2430 Euro from DLR, depending on where you’ll be based.
-In addition – and again depending on your location – we will support you at the beginning of your traineeship with a one-off grant for relocation and travel expenses, including the return trip.
+Throughout the two-year trainee programme, you will receive a monthly bursary of 2600 Euro from DLR.
+In addition - and depending on your location - DLR will support you at the beginning of your traineeship with a one-off grant for relocation.

 As a GTP trainee at ESA, an experienced ESA tutor will supervise you throughout your trainee period.
-DLR will also support you and would like to be informed of the work you are performing.
-At the mid-term and end of the trainee period we ask each trainee to write a report on the experience gained throughout the GTP.
+DLR will also continue to support you.
+At the mid-term and end of the trainee period, DLR will ask you to provide a written report.